11 Restorative Foods That Support Deep Transformation

 Rich in collagen-derived amino acids like glycine and proline—nutrients essential for rebuilding the intestinal lining—bone broth helps repair leaky gut, supports immune tolerance, and reduces systemic inflammation.
 It also contains glutamine, which nourishes intestinal cells and supports gut integrity.
 Bone broth is rich in glycosaminoglycans such as glucosamine, hyaluronic acid, and chondroitin sulfate, which can help restore cartilage and reduce joint pain.
 These compounds also support skin health and tissue regeneration.
 Additionally, its gelatin content strengthens the mucosal lining of the gut, enhancing nutrient absorption and protecting against gut permeability.
 Note: Those with histamine intolerance may not be able to tolerate long-simmered bone broths.
 Fresh meat broths are therefore a better alternative.

-How to Use: Sip it warm with sea salt, use as a base for soups, or blend into pureed veggie broths during early elimination diet phases.
+How to Use: Sip it warm with sea salt, use as a base for soups, or blend with veggies during early elimination diet phases.

 11. Pumpkin Seeds